1466635693/openshift-cartridge-php/README.md

 Fast-CGI support is enabled & CGI support is disabled.

-FILEINFO support is disabled to compile PHP 7 on Openshift SMALL gears.

 MYSQLND support is enabled to support PHP 7.

 Currently this cartridge works well [jogolor's NGINX cartridge](https://github.com/jogolor/openshift-cartridge-nginx), which is from [boekkooi's Openshift Nginx cartridge](https://github.com/boekkooi/openshift-cartridge-nginx).